Social citizenship: Relevant legislation

-The Disability Discrimination Act of 1995 was the first social policy created to prevent exclusion and discrimination in matters of the economy, though the act did not address prevalent inequalities in education and transportation.
+The Disability Discrimination Act 1995 was the first social policy created to prevent exclusion and discrimination in matters of the economy, though the act did not address prevalent inequalities in education and transportation.

 In 2001, the Special Educational Needs and Disability Act (SENDA) made discrimination against special needs students illegal and called for 'reasonable adjustments' to be made in order to ensure equal access to education, a crucial aspect of social citizenship.

 The Disability Equality Duty (DED) created in 2005 called for institutions to begin planning changes to infrastructure in order to further include people with disabilities.

 Critiques of social rights

 Disability rights movements in Europe have primarily been centered on making changes in social welfare policy.
 Organizations advocating for disability rights in Britain have argued for the elimination of stereotypes that cast people with disabilities as vulnerable and in need of community care.
 In the current system, health and service providers have been in control of assessing the needs of the disabled.
 Many disability rights organizations in Britain have pushed against this system in which the practitioner’s expertise takes precedence over the experience and assessment of the patient.
 Biehal and colleagues have stated, “Many users of social services are excluded from full citizenship.
 Their right to treatment as equals may be limited by poverty, racism, assumptions about gender, age and disability”.

 Policies created to ensure the social participation of British citizens with disabilities have been critiqued for not being strict enough.
-The 1995 Disability Discrimination Act has been accused of providing only limited protection as it did not include protection from discrimination in education or transportation.
-In addition, 90% of employers were exempt from following the Act due to the fact that they had fewer than 20 employees.
+The Disability Discrimination Act 1995 has been accused of providing only limited protection as it did not include protection from discrimination in education or transportation.
+In addition, 90% of employers were exempt from following the act due to the fact that they had fewer than 20 employees.
 The policies that were designed to answer these critiques have also been accused of being inadequate as they are difficult to enforce.